suncoast-devs/handbook/lessons/misc-quick-reference/js-command-line.md

 ## Passing arguments to the script

-If your script needs information from the user they can specify it on the command line.
+If your script needs information from the user, they can specify it on the command line.

-Let's say your program intends to add two numbers together and you'd like them to input those on the command line:
+Let's say your program intends to add two numbers together, and you'd like them to input those on the command line:

 ```shell
 node program.js 999 42
 ```

-When your program runs each space-separated option from the command line are available as an array: `process.argv`
+When your program runs, each space-separated option from the command line is available as an array: `process.argv`

 ```javascript